-- 1. Robbers Cave (Sherif) - 2.
-"Obedience to Authority" (Milgram)
+1. Robbers Cave (Sherif)

+2. "Obedience to Authority" (Milgram)

 Evidence of social effects is extremely persuasive.
 Further, these experiments clearly deal with the statistical problems described above.
-However, link to poverty-related behaviors unclear.
+However, link to poverty-related behaviors and to residential neighborhoods is far from clear.